camit001/Python-In-30-Days/Day_18_Regular_expressions/18_Regular_expressions.md

 - $: ends with
   - r'substring$' eg r'love$', sentence  that ends with a word love
 - *: zero or more times
-  - r'[a]*' means a optional or it can occur many times.
+  - r'[a]*' means optional or it can occur many times.
 - +: one or more times
   - r'[a]+' means at least once (or more)
 - ?: zero or one time